 Inventory management software enables managers to monitor orders, quantities, utilization, cost and more.
 When integrated with a copy and print management module, this insight becomes even more defined—right down to a single sheet of paper.
 By reviewing the data generated by these two modules, management can identify areas of waste and more accurately forecast order times, cost and quantities.

 They key to making sense of all this data?
-Take advantage of your IWMS’s reporting features and analyze report findings over time.
+Take advantage of your IWMS’s features and analyze report findings over time.
 It’s the only way to make data-driven decisions an efficient practice and truly forecast future needs.

 Elizabeth Dukes' pieces highlight the valuable role of the real estate and facility managers play in their organizations.
 Prior to iOFFICE, Elizabeth was in sales for large facility and office service outsourcing firm.